devloopsnet/nova-system-settings/README.md

 ];
 ```

-5- System settings internal usage is pretty simple, as spatie's laravel-settings package behaves, you can simply use
+5- System settings internal usage is pretty simple, as Spatie's laravel-settings package behaves, you can simply use
 dependency injection to inject the settings class in either your services, controllers, repositories or any other place in your system.

 ```php